ChateauClaudia-Labs/shelah-test/README.md

-# shelah-testdb
+# shelah-test
-Test configuration and seed data
+Test scenarios and configuration for the Shelah project